Anterior cruciate ligament (ACL) tear

 You may need surgery if your knee injury is severe.
 Your doctor may recommend knee arthroscopy, also called ACL reconstruction.
 This is a minimally invasive procedure to remove the torn ligament and replace it with a piece of tendon from another part of your knee or from a donor.

-A torn ACL can significantly impact your activity level and ability in sports.
-If you suspect you have a torn ACL, see a musculoskeletal specialist to determine the best treatment for you.
+A torn anterior cruciate ligament (ACL) can significantly impact your activity level and ability in sports.
+If you suspect you have a torn anterior cruciate ligament (ACL), see a rheumatologist to determine the best treatment for you.

-Depending on the severity of the injury, age, and activity level, the injury may be treated with nonsurgical or surgical treatments.
+Depending on the severity of the injury, age, and activity level, the injury may be treated with nonsurgical or surgical methods.